MinterTeam/minter-php-sdk/README.md

 $link->encode(); // returns encoded link as string
 ```

-* You can define optional fields such as nonce, gas price, gas coin.
+* You can define optional fields such as host, nonce, gas price, gas coin, check password.

 ```php
 use Minter\SDK\MinterDeepLink;